-FAQ’s about the SSA
+FAQs about the SSA

 Once you’ve accessed your Selective Scholarship Application (SSA), you may have some questions.
 We’ve included some common questions and answers to help you navigate the SSA from start to finish.

-Once your account is activated, log into One.IU.
+- Once your account is activated, log into One.IU.
 Enter the keyword "scholarships" in the search bar.

-Click on the "Scholarships" icon, a dollar sign ($) with a graduation cap: .
+- Click on the "Scholarships" icon, a dollar sign ($) with a graduation cap.

-Click “Sign In With Your Network ID.”
+- Click Sign In With Your Network ID.
 You may be prompted to sign in using your IU credentials.

-Complete all questions on the General Application, then click “Finish and Submit.”
+- Complete all questions on the General Application, then click Finish and Submit.
 This should be completed before the IU Bloomington SSA.
 Please ensure that you answer all questions thoroughly.

 Only students who have been invited to complete the SSA will be able to see the IU Bloomington SSA when they log in through One.IU.
 If you have received an official invitation and do not see the IU Bloomington SSA, please verify that you are logging in with your official IU computing account (created after your admission using your 10-digit University ID number that begins with 000 or 200.
 Please refer to your admission notification email or letter for your University ID number).
 All IU students can complete the General Application, and students invited to complete the SSA should submit the General Application as the first step of the SSA.

 For questions or technical issues related to the SSA, please contact the Office of Scholarships at firstname.lastname@example.org or 812-855-5779.
 If emailing, please include your full name and University ID.
 If calling, please have your University ID readily available.
-The 10-digit University ID number can be found in your Admission notification letter, and begins with 000 or 200.
+The 10-digit University ID number can be found in your Admission notification letter and begins with 000 or 200.

 Your application will contain the most recent admission application information we have on file for you.
 If you submit updated test scores after being assigned an SSA, your application will be updated to reflect the new scores.
 Once you submit your SSA, your application will continue to update with new SAT/ACT scores; however, we cannot guarantee that the reviewing department will consider any information that is updated after you submit your SSA.

-All students who meet the November 1 deadline will continue to be assessed for additional SSA opportunities based on updated test scores through December 1, at which time all SSA eligibility review stops to ensure adequate time for SSA completion.
+All students who meet the November 1 deadline will continue to be assessed for additional SSA opportunities based on updated test scores through January 15, at which time all SSA eligibility review stops to ensure adequate time for SSA completion.

-Recommendation letters must be received by January 15, 2019.Once you input information for your selected references and save your application, these individuals will receive emails containing instructions for uploading their recommendation letters.
+Hutton Honors applicants are required to submit two recommendation letters to be considered.
+Recommendation letters must be received by February 1.Once you input information for your selected references and save your application, these individuals will receive emails containing instructions for uploading their recommendation letters.
 We encourage you to input your reference information and save your application as soon as possible.
 Talk to your references as early as possible to ensure that they are aware of the deadline, receive the notification email, and have the maximum amount of time to prepare a recommendation letter for you.

+Hutton Honors applicants are required to submit two recommendation letters to be considered.
 You can check your SSA for received recommendation letters at any time, through the References tab at the top of your application.
 If your reference has submitted a recommendation letter, the status will display as “Submitted” with the date the recommendation letter was uploaded.

 You can update your recommenders at any time.
 Within the IU Bloomington SSA, under the Recommendation Letter section, you can click “Add a New Reference” and enter your new reference’s information.
 When you click “Update Your Application,” a new email will be sent to your new reference.
 Please keep in mind that only one academic achievement letter and one community service/leadership letter will be viewable for your reviewing departments, and the reference you have selected within your IU Bloomington SSA will be included within your application.

+Hutton Honors applicants are required to submit two recommendation letters to be considered.
 You can update your recommender information at any time.
 Within the IU Bloomington SSA, under the Recommendation Letter section, you can click “Add a New Reference” and enter your reference’s accurate information.
 When you click “Update Your Application,” a new email will be sent to your new reference.
 Please keep in mind that only one academic achievement letter and one community service/leadership letter will be viewable for your reviewing departments, and the reference you have selected within your IU Bloomington SSA will be included within your application.